Security of radioactive sources - frequently asked questions

 Who must comply with the duties of responsible persons in the Code?

-In NSW, the organisation that holds a licence to possess radioactive substances must comply with the duties of the responsible person referred to in the Code.
+Generally, the organisation that holds a radiation management licence in relation to the security enhanced source will be the responsible person referred to in the Code.

 What do I have to do as a responsible person?

 The responsible person ensures the implementation of the Code and associated security plans.
 These responsibilities include:

 undertaking the categorisation of sources in accordance with section 2.1.1 of the Code and assigning a security category to these sources based on the methodology in Schedule B

 - ensuring that security outcomes applicable to the particular sources according to the Code are met during the use, storage or transport of Category 1, 2 and 3 sources

 - development, maintenance and compliance with Source Security Plans and, if required, Source Transport Security Plans that are endorsed by an independent assessor

 - verifying identities of relevant employees and organising security background checks and identity checks

 - monitoring and ensuring procedures are in place to update security arrangements according to the threat level for a radiological attack as set by the Australian Government

 ensuring written approval from the appropriate regulatory authority is obtained before the transfer of ownership and the disposal of a security-enhanced source.